UCLALibrary/av-pairtree/README.md

 ## Additional instructions

-The `validate` argument only needs to be supplied to the mvn(w) command on the first run.
+`mvn(w) validate` only needs to be run once, in order to build the project for the first time.
 After that, `mvn(w) verify` (or `mvn(w) package`) will work fine.
 Also, the build automatically happens when you run `mvn(w) -Plive test` so you don't need to repeat both steps just to run a test after the initial run.

 ## Running in production